MGsus/ProGramGu/README.md

 # ProGramGu
+### Web application develop in Java with Spring Framework and MySQL Database
-Web application, helps displaced people of Colombia to find the right gouverment program
+Helps displaced people of Colombia to find the right government program